Identity Theft

 that only you know.
 Make sure to have your records on hand.
 Avoid other sites offering free credit reports, they could be scams.
 AnnualCreditReport.com is the only federally authorized place to get free credit reports.

 Federal Law entitles you to a free copy of your credit report every 12 months from each credit bureau.
 It is a good idea to stagger your requests every 4 months so you can access your report throughout the year.
-Through December 2023, everyone in the United States also can get a free online credit report each week from each of the three credit bureaus at AnnualCreditReport.com.
+For now, everyone in the United States can get a free online credit report each week from each of the three credit bureaus at AnnualCreditReport.com.

 Read your report carefully.
 If you spot mistakes this Federal Trade Commission about Disputing Errors on Your Credit Reports article will guide you on what to do.
 If you find suspicious activity, report it at IdentityTheft.gov.